How to Mine Litecoin in 2022 - Complete Guide

 Mining pools are the best option if you are on a budget.
 A mining pool works by combining the hashpower of multiple miners and sharing the block rewards between participants.
 This gives miners a much more consistent stream of income.

 Before committing to a pool, be sure to check out the reputation and their past performances.
-A larger pool size is bound to get more hits on block rewards, but this also means the payouts are diluted.
+A larger pool is likely to get more hits on block rewards, but this also means the payouts are diluted.
 LTC.top leads the pack with 22% of all hashpower.
-AntPool from BitMain are other popular choices.
+AntPool from BitMain is another popular choice.
 Other major pools include F2pool and LitecoinPool.

 Where to Save my Coins After Mining?